Dmytro-Posyliuzhnyi/math-learning-journal/Calculus I/Calculus I.md

 - When two points are far apart, connecting them forms a secant line, and we calculate its slope.
 However, as the distance between the x-values (Δx) approaches zero, the secant line increasingly resembles a tangent line.
 At that point, we calculate the slope of the tangent line.
 - show an example for finding the derivative of x² at any point using the formal definition

+*Time: 6:05 PM*

+I just finished the first section on derivatives and worked through a few quizzes with various problem types.
+I found out the concepts of differentiability/continuity of functions.
+Later this evening, I'll take notes on everything I learned today.

 ---

 *Date: 19 October 2024*